 - Your health insurance information

 - In the blue menu at the top, click on “find a therapist” and put in your zip code.

-The results that follow will show all licensed therapists in your city/state/mile range with “hypnotherapy” listed as one of their methods of treatment.
+The results that follow will show all licensed therapists in your city/state/mile range that list “hypnotherapy” as one of their methods of treatment.
 Read through their profiles and choose a doctor (or two) that you feel would be a good match.
 It’s time to get super judge-y.

-At the bottom of his/her profile, there will be a section titled “Finances” where they show just how much of a hole they’re going to rip in your pocket, but, more importantly, which insurance plans they accept because not all of us have Kardashian money to blow.
-And while we’re on the subject, YES costs for mental health services are disgustingly WAY TOO HIGH in this country—but that’s a discussion for another day.
+At the bottom of his/her/their profile, there will be a section titled “Finances” where they show just how much of a hole they’re going to rip in your pocket.
+But, more importantly, they list which insurance plans they accept because not all of us have Kardashian money to blow.
+And while we’re on the subject, yes costs for mental health services are disgustingly way too high in this country—but that’s a discussion for another day.

 Well, I can’t really answer that.
 Hypnotherapy is known to be generally effective but, as with any kind of therapy, you get back what you put into it.

 You need to want it

 If you don’t want to be hypnotized, hypnotherapy won’t work for you.
 A hypnotherapist can’t hypnotize you against your will—hypnosis is a two-way street.